neilharris123/ansible_docker_environment/README.md

 ### Adding additional target hosts

-Create additional target host containers by adding new entries to file docker-compose-yaml.
+Create additional target host containers by adding new entries to file docker-compose.yaml.
 Be sure if you do this to also add them to the container_name to the hosts files so that ansible is aware of the new target host.